-The Beatle returned it’s MBE insignia in 1969 in protest of British involvement in the Nigerian Civil War and against US support in the Vietnam War.
+The legendary Beatle John Lennon also refused the honor.
+He stated at the time that was in protest due to the British involvement in the Nigerian Civil War and against US support in the Vietnam War.

 See more News